debops/debops/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 The project maintainers and users hang out on the ``#debops`` IRC channel in
 the FreeNode network.
-You can come over of a more real-time discussions or for
+You can come over for a more real-time discussion or for
 support questions.